 Who needs to complete an I-9?

-Completion of the I-9 form is required by Princeton University for all graduate students for payment of fellowship awards, research and teaching assistantships.
+Completion of the I-9 form is required by Princeton University for all graduate students.

 The I-9 form is electronically filed via Tracker, an online system, and consists of two parts, Section 1 and Section 2.

 (A) Employee Name and Identification - enter your name as it appears on your identification documents and your date of birth – these are required fields.
 If you do not have a U.S. Social Security Number, leave it blank.

 (B) Employee Address and Contact Information - enter the physical address you are located in at the time you complete the form I-9.
 If you do not have a functioning phone number at this time, you may enter N/A.

 (C) Employee Employment Status - select one of the four choices provided.
 Please note, number 2, a noncitizen national of the United States is usually someone from America Samoa or Swains Island.